CameronClarry/Showdown-Bot/README.md

 Command|Usage|Required Rank
 -|-|:-:
+`~nominate {user}, [question]`|Nominates the last question from `{user}` for best question of the cycle.
+If you are roomauth, you can specify the text of the question that is nominated and it can be used at any time.|None
 `~alts {user}`|Displays your alts, or the alts of `{user}` if you have the required rank.|% `~alt [user]`|Links your account with `[user]`.
 This command must be used from both accounts to complete the link.|None `~removealt [user]`|Removes the specified account from your linked accounts.
 It cannot be your main account.|None